 The Company holds a 100% interest in a concession (the "Santiago Concession") located in the province of Loja, Ecuador.
-The Santiago Concession is subject to a 1.5% net smelter return royalty ("NSR").
-The Company may purchase a 0.75% NSR upon payment of US \$850,000.
+The Santiago Concession is subject to a 1.5% net smelter return royalty (the "NSR").
+The Company may re-purchase half of the NSR upon payment of US \$850,000.